leeourand/leeourand.github.com/_posts/2015-01-24-kick-your-lazier-selfs-butt.md

 ---
 layout: post
-title: "Kick Your Lazier Self's Butt"
+title: "Kick Your Lazier Self&rsquo;s Butt"
 ---

 Like any other human, sometimes I feel lazy.
 Or unmotivated.
 Or I lack discipline.
 I've found a way to conquer these feelings: I imagine sharing my body with a lazier version of myself, and I routinely piss him off by not doing what he wants.
 When my lazy alter ego thinks "you should take